 We are small – no one is saying we aren’t.
-But we have so much to show!
+But there are so many beautiful places to visit in Lithuania and we have so much to show!
 First of all, our welcoming hearts.
 Then our cities, woven with history.
 The roads leading to the sea, where ships meet.
 The Curonian Spit, blown by the wind, natural, and so very genuine.
 The sea-coast, adorned with fishing boats and kiteboards.
 The refreshing mineral water springs and the pine forests, filled with fragrant air.
 We just have so much in this little green patch of earth.
 And you definitely have to see it all.

-Tiny Lithuania can boast of a long list of UNESCO cultural and natural heritage sites.
-Come and discover our country’s wild grasslands and forests, the wind-blown dunes of the Curonian Spit, Lithuania’s pagan roots in Kernavė, and the play of architectural styles in Vilnius and Kaunas; experience its living traditions by listening to Lithuanian polyphonic songs – sutartinės, observing the hands of a cross crafter creating tradition, or attending the Song and Dance Celebration.
+Lithuania is proud of UNESCO heritage.
+Our tiny country can boast of a long list of UNESCO cultural and natural heritage sites.
+Come and discover our country’s wild grasslands and forests, the wind-blown dunes of the Curonian Spit, Lithuania’s pagan roots in Kernavė, the Struvė Geodesic Arc, the most accurately measured and longest meridian arc and the play of architectural styles in Vilnius and Kaunas; experience its living traditions by listening to Lithuanian polyphonic songs – sutartinės, observing the hands of a cross crafter creating tradition, or attending the Song and Dance Celebration.
 All you have to do is make up your mind, choose a date, and take off!

 If you decide to spend at least a week in Lithuania, you can do a lot.
 Select the vehicle of your liking – whether it’s a bike, motorcycle, car, bus or train – and set out to explore Lithuania’s ethnographic regions.
 And they are all very different.